-The Town is proposing to use a policy - rather than Town Code - to address this topic.
-Policies tend to me more flexible and allow for future change.
+The Town is using a policy - rather than Town Code - to address this topic.
+Policies tend to be more flexible and allow for future change.

-- Allow on-street parking along public streets as long as it is safely accommodated.
+- Allows on-street parking along public streets as long as it is safely accommodated.

-- Recognize the various impacts on homes and businesses related to on-street parking and commit the Town to helping impacted residents and businesses address those issues in ways other than restricting parking.
+- Recognizes the various impacts on homes and businesses related to on-street parking and defines a three-phase approach for residents to request parking restrictions.

 The Town also knows parking Downtown is a specific topic of interest.
-Currently, a study is underway to evaluate current and future parking needs Downtown.
-Learn more about that study.
+Learn more about this topic.